 Contributing to GMCI

-A description of the dataset/dataset collection.
+A description of the dataset or dataset collection.

 Summary: